-The following page shows a panel in Monitor mode with important areas highlighted
+The following page shows a panel in Monitor mode with important areas highlighted.

-Assignable panel mode selection is chosen from the row of touch sensitive displays at the top of the fader panel below.
+Assignable panel mode selection is chosen from the row of touch sensitive displays at the top of the fader panel as shown on the following page.

 Ensure the panel is controlling the required output - Monitor 1 or Monitor 2 (control cell highlighted on the following page).